 I use these lists for a variety of purposes.
 Some lists I keep only for a while, and others I keep much longer.
 For example, let’s say you’re going to an event and want to add the speakers to a list so you can learn a bit about them before meeting them in person.
 You can create a Twitter list for this, and the program will send you Tweets from these speakers (which you can retweet or reply to).
 The same is true for folks you want to follow in the industry, like other providers, authors, or business people you admire.
 The uses for lists are endless.

 Engagement on any social media site (but especially on Twitter) is really no different than engaging in person at a networking event.
-If you’re showing up at a group networking, or some other organized event, you’re not likely to just walk into a room and yell: “Hey, can everyone here buy my book?”
-Which is why it’s confounds me when people do this online and in social media.
+If you’re showing up at an organized event, you’re not likely to just walk into a room and yell: “Hey, can everyone here buy my book?”
+Which is why it’s confounds me when I catch indie authors doing this online and in social media.
 Relationships, even virtual ones, take time to build and they often start with you giving more than you get.
 At least initially.
-But if you’re looking to build a tribe of influencers and to network (whch is a great use of Twitter), consider these tips to build your followers, and your engagement, in record time:
+But if you’re looking to build a tribe of influencers and to network, consider these tips to build your followers, and your engagement, in record time:

 - Follow your influencers: This kind of goes without saying, but often I find that folks do forget this.
 Everyone loves followers, even the influencer in your market.
 So first and foremost, follow them.
 Next…